 The origin of the Mamikoneans remains an issue of debate which probably will not be definitively resolved—at least based on the presently available Armenian historical sources (21).
 As for the geographical sources, for them China was a land of fantastic wealth; acknowledged, but not well known.

-Opens in a separate window
+Page opens in separate window